semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=4bv6x" border="0" frameBorder="0" width="100%" height="432"></iframe>

-Because we are disabling `by-side-effect`, the `sink` occurence that is inside the `if` block is tainted, but this does not affect the `sink` occurrence outside the `if` block.
+Because the rule disables `by-side-effect`, the `sink` occurrence that is inside the `if` block is tainted, but this does not affect the `sink` occurrence outside the `if` block.

 ## Findings